Pete Sampras: Post-retirement activity

-On April 6, 2006, three and a half years after his retirement, Sampras resurfaced and played his first exhibition match in River Oaks, Houston, Texas, against 23-year-old Robby Ginepri.
+On April 6, 2006, Sampras resurfaced and played his first exhibition match in River Oaks, Houston, Texas, against 23-year-old Robby Ginepri.
 Ginepri won the match in two sets.
 Sampras later announced that he would be playing in World Team Tennis events.

-In 2007, Sampras was announcing that he would play in a few events on the Outback Champions Series, a group of tournaments for former ATP players who have met certain criteria during their careers.
-Sampras won his first two events on tour, defeating Todd Martin in both finals (one of which included Sampras's first trip to his ancestral homeland, Greece).
-Many observers noted that despite Sampras’ lengthy layoff from competitive tournaments, he still possessed many of the previous skills he had displayed while on the ATP tour, with commentator John McEnroe going as far as to say that Sampras would be worthy of a top five seeding at Wimbledon were he to enter the tournament.
+In 2007, Sampras played in a few events on the Outback Champions Series, a group of tournaments for former ATP players who met certain criteria during their careers.
+Sampras won his first two events on tour, defeating Todd Martin in both finals.
+John McEnroe said that Sampras would be worthy of a top five seeding at Wimbledon were he to enter the tournament.

 On November 20, 2007, Sampras lost the first of three exhibition matches in Asia against then world #1 Roger Federer in Seoul, Korea.
 Two days later in Kuala Lumpur, Sampras again lost to Federer in two tiebreaks.
 However, Sampras was able to win the last match of the series, winning in two sets on fast carpet.

 On February 18, 2008, in an exhibition match during the SAP Open, Sampras defeated another active player, former No. 2 Tommy Haas.
 Sampras dispatched the German in 43 minutes.

 On March 10, 2008, Sampras played another exhibition match against No. 1 Roger Federer at Madison Square Garden in New York City.
-Sampras once again lost the match in three tight sets.
+Sampras lost in three tight sets, despite serving for the match.

 In 2009, Sampras won two Outback Champions Series titles.
-He defeated McEnroe in the final of the Champions Cup Boston in February and Patrick Rafter in the final of The Del Mar Development Champions Cup in March.
+He beat McEnroe in the final of the Champions Cup Boston in February and Patrick Rafter in the final of The Del Mar Development Champions Cup in March.

 Sampras was present at the 2009 Wimbledon final between Andy Roddick and Roger Federer to witness Federer eclipse his mark of 14 major titles and become the most successful man in Grand Slam history.
 His record of 14 majors had lasted for seven years.

 The following year along with Federer, Andre Agassi and Rafael Nadal, Sampras played an exhibition doubles match at Indian Wells to raise money for the people of Haiti who had been affected by the earthquake.

 In November 2010, Sampras reported that many of his trophies and memorabilia had been stolen from a West Los Angeles public storage facility.
 The loss included the trophy from his first Australian Open victory, two Davis Cups, an Olympic ring and six trophies for finishing top in the year-end rankings.
 Most of the stolen items have since been recovered and returned.

-On November 17, 2011, Sampras played and lost an exhibition match against Milos Raonic.
+On November 17, 2011, Sampras lost an exhibition match against Milos Raonic.
 His serve approached 200 km/h (124 mph) throughout the night.